hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-react-application.md

 We use a React application for interacting with the NetEmissionsTokenNetwork.sol and DAO contracts.
 The interface was created using [create-eth-app](https://github.com/PaulRBerg/create-eth-app).
 The MetaMask browser extension is required for testing.

 The application connects to the contract of the address specified in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, which is by default set to the default address of deployment on the Hardhat Network.
+The default addresses for deploying to a local Optimistic Ethereum development node are also commented out in that file -- see `using-the-contracts.md` for more information on running an OVM local node.
 To instead connect to an Ethereum testnet (like Goerli), read *Starting the React application and connecting to Goerli testnet*, otherwise, read the instructions below.

 ## Starting the React application and connecting to local Hardhat Network